 - 1. A minimum proportion of the sub-fund's investments met minimum ESG standards, i.e. the companies that the sub-fund invested in were required to meet minimum ESG and E, and S and G score levels. - 2.
-The identification and analysis of a company's environmental and social factors, including corporate governance practices which formed an integral part of the investment decision making process. - 3.
-Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles were identified, companies were subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.
+Consideration of lower carbon intensity investments. - 3.
+The identification and analysis of a company's environmental and social factors, including corporate governance practices which formed an integral part of the investment decision making process.